Host Organization: The Health Alliance for Violence Intervention

 To support this data analysis, the Fellow will engage state Medicaid agencies to secure patient data for analysis in coordination with Healing Hurt People, one of the HAVI’s hospital-based violence intervention member programs in Philadelphia.

 Inform policymakers of the effects of hospital-based violence intervention programs on Pennsylvania’s Medicaid program.
 This includes direct work with policy partners and through the communication of findings via policy briefs and peer-reviewed publications.

 Candidates should have completed a PhD in public health or a related field between 2018 and 2021.
 Candidates should have a background in health services research, public health, and/or injury prevention.
-Experience working with Medicaid patients and developing policy briefs is preferred but not required.
+Experience working with large data sets (preferably insurance claims data) and research involving underserved populations.
+Experience with developing policy briefs is preferred but not required.

 We strongly encourage a diverse pool of candidates to apply, including women, people of color, people who identify as LGBTQ, people with disabilities, and people who have lived experienced of housing insecurity, and/or system involvement.
 We invite candidates to include in their cover letters a statement about how their unique backgrounds and experiences might contribute to their perspectives on and execution of the Fellowship Project.

 Candidates chosen for an interview will be contacted directly by the Health Alliance for Violence Intervention.
-One final candidate will be recommended to and interviewed by the Stoneleigh Foundation in January 2021.
-In March, Stoneleigh staff will present recommended candidates and projects to its Board of Directors.
+One final candidate will be recommended to and interviewed by the Stoneleigh Foundation in Mid-May 2021.
+In June, Stoneleigh staff will present recommended candidates and projects to its Board of Directors.